McDonald’s ingredients are bad for you. Everyone knows that. My work is done here…

 Conclusions on McDonald’s Ingredients

-If you’re reading this blog, then I’m certain you’re a person who is concerned about your health and are aware that Mcdonald’s is a poor choice for maintaining good health.
-It’s easy to get fixated on a few key nutrients that receive press coverage for being carcinogenic or contributors to heart disease, etc., but I think we’re missing the point.
+If you’re reading this blog, then I’m certain you’re a person who is concerned about your health.
+You’re probably well aware that Mcdonald’s is a poor choice for maintaining good health.
+It’s easy to get fixated on a few bad ingredients that receive press coverage for being carcinogenic or contributors to heart disease, etc., but I think we’re missing the point.

-Too many of us lose our minds over ingredients with strange names while making other poor choices that will have a far greater impact on our health in a negative way.
+Too many of us lose our minds over ingredients with strange names.
+Meanwhile, we make other poor choices that will have a far greater impact on our health in a negative way.
 Just a few examples include sleeping too little, consuming a lot of fruit juices, not exercising, etc. You get the point.

 McDonald’s is not a good choice if you’re concerned about your overall health or aesthetics, period!